Dallinger/Dallinger/docs/source/monitoring_a_live_experiment.rst

 model class.

-The dashboard database view can be customized by customizing the :attr:`~dallinger.models.SharedMixin.json_data` method on your model classes to add/modify data provided by each model to dashboard views, or by modifying the DataTables data returned by the :attr:`~dallinger.experiment.Experiment.table_data` method in your ``Experiment`` class.
+The dashboard database view can be customized by customizing the :attr:`~dallinger.models.SharedMixin.json_data` method on your model classes to add/modify data provided by each model to the dashboard views, or by modifying the DataTables data returned by the :attr:`~dallinger.experiment.Experiment.table_data` method in your ``Experiment`` class.

 .. module:: dallinger.experiment